aluedtke7/dlna_player/README.md

 The idea for this app came through the lack of a simple DLNA player for linux.
 Nevertheless, this app works on Windows, macOS, iOS and Android as well.

 This app has been tested so far with MiniDLNA and Jellyfin.
-Both DLNA server were installed on an OpenMediaVault NAS server.
-MiniDLNA was installed direct while Jellyfin was running in a Docker container.
+Both DLNA servers were installed on an OpenMediaVault NAS server.
+MiniDLNA was installed directly while Jellyfin was running in a Docker container.

 The displayed categories depend on the used DLNA server.
-That's why the categories are different on the screenshots.
-The installed DLNA server were using German, so some texts are in German even though the app language was set to English.
+That's why the categories are different in the screenshots.
+The installed DLNA server was using German, so some texts are in German even though the app language was set to English.

 The implemented search functionality is not searching on the server.
-Instead, the received lists (tracks, artists, albums etc.) are searched/filtered on the client.
+Instead, the received lists (tracks, artists, albums, etc.) are searched/filtered on the client.

 ## Features

-- Dart 3 and Flutter 3.27 compatible
+- Dart 3 and Flutter 3.35 compatible
 - several themes (Material 3)
 - two player widget sizes (click on player title to change)
 - localization (English and German)